ritwickdey/vscode-live-sass-compiler/README.md

 This extension is licensed under the [MIT License](LICENSE)

 ## Thank you Ritwick Dey
 A big thank you to [@ritwickdey](https://github.com/ritwickdey) for all his work.
-However, as they are no longer maintaining the [original work](https://github.com/ritwickdey/vscode-live-sass-compiler), I have released my own which has built upon his original work.
+However, as they are no longer maintaining the [original work](https://github.com/ritwickdey/vscode-live-sass-compiler), I have released my own which has built upon it.